nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Fixed value of <code>true</code> for all profiles created from the Care Connect Immunization profiles.
+Default value of <code>true</code> for all profiles created from the Care Connect Immunization profiles.

 Indicates the context that the data was recorded in.